ClubCloudTech/myvideoroom-wordpress-plugin/my-video-room/readme.txt

 If you have successfully activated the plugin, and the shortcode is still returning nothing we recommend switching on WordPress Debug mode to see more logging information.

-= What changes does this plugin make to my WordPress installation? = This plugin does not add any new database tables to your WordPress installation.
+= What changes does this plugin make to my WordPress installation? = This plugin adds some tables to the DB to ehable some function's management.
+All additions will be automatically removed when the plugin is removed.
 This plugin creates a new role to WordPress called **Video Admin** *(myvideoroom-video-admin-role)*.
 This role will be automatically removed when the plugin is removed.

 = What are the technical requirements for this plugin? =